Juvenile delinquency: United Kingdom

 The United Kingdom has three separate and distinct criminal justice systems: England and Wales, Northern Ireland, and Scotland.
 Young offenders are often dealt with by the Youth Offending Team.
 There is concern young adult offenders are not getting the support they need to help them avoid reoffending.

 In England and Wales the age of criminal responsibility is set at 10.
 Young offenders aged 10 to 17 (i.e. up to their 18th birthday) are classed as a juvenile offender.
 Between the ages of 18 and 20 (i.e. up to their 21st birthday) they are classed as young offenders.
 Offenders aged 21 and over are known as adult offenders.

 In Scotland the age of criminal responsibility was formerly set at 8, one of the lowest ages of criminal responsibility in Europe.
 It has since been raised to 12 by the Criminal Justice and Licensing (Scotland) Act 2010, which received Royal Assent on 6 August 2010.

-In Northern Ireland the age of criminal responsibility is 10.
+In Northern Ireland, the age of criminal responsibility is 10.

+In 2008, police rolled out Operation Staysafe, which allowed police to hand over juvenile delinquents to a social worker.